 These are tremendous truths to understand because we are living in a world of constant change and turmoil.
 But we have a solid foundation, a solid rock, in God.
 He is the same yesterday, today and forever.
 God does not change as to His nature or purpose.
 He never has in the entire history of mankind and He will not through the end of time.
 He said so.

 Many of the groups that we will discuss in this book have gods who change and who vacillate.
 Their worshippers live on a seesaw of doubts and fear, manipulated by the holy priests of their faiths.
-They cannot conceive of the peace that comes from being at the altar of a never changing, loving, caring God.
+They cannot conceive of the peace that comes from being at the at the altar of a never changing, loving, caring God.

 God, while never changing, may still use different methods with us.
 He dealt with Moses one way, He dealt with Noah another way and Abraham in still another way.
 He may have dealt with you in one way and us in some other, but His purpose is the same.
 His nature remains the same.
 God is immutable, and because of His immutability, God is always going to be consistent in truth.